michaelg-01/market-maker/README.md

 # MM

 A fast Rust-based market maker for Binance Spot that hedges on decentralized exchanges.
+The decentralized exchange should have a tighter spread than the corresponding asset on Binance Spot for it to work.

 ## How It Works

-* **Quoting:** The Rust core calculates a fair value and places wide limit orders on Binance.
+* **Quoting:** Calculates a fair value and places wide limit orders on Binance.

-* **Hedging:** When a Binance order fills, an opposing order is sent.
+* **Hedging:** When a Binance order fills, an opposing market order is sent on the decentralized exchange.

 ## Setup